Number of students accepted for each class: 60

 - The UNMC Office of Financial Aid administers a variety of financial aid programs.
 The UNMC Financial Aid website provides many answers about financing a UNMC education and is referenced in the admissions process for completion of appropriate paperwork.

 - The College of Pharmacy administers a significant number of scholarships which are granted based upon academic performance, leadership, extracurricular involvement and/or a combination of these criteria.
-In fall 2016, greater than $600,000 in awards was distributed to pharmacy students.
+Typically about $500,000 in awards are distributed to pharmacy students each year.

-Where do I live when I enroll in the College of Pharmacy?
+Where do I live while attending the College of Pharmacy?

 The University of Nebraska Medical Center does not have residence halls, but owns a variety of rental property units which can be leased to students.
 Please visit the Student Housing site for more information.